Table of Contents

 Antitrust law violations

 Government regulatory agencies like the U.S. Department of Justice (DOJ) and Federal Trade Commission (FTC) have been known to find certain agreements to be anti-competitive or collusive.
+This is particularly relevant when licensing agreements include restrictive terms about pricing, territory, or exclusive arrangements that could limit competition.
 To mitigate this limitation, both the licensor and licensee must follow the antitrust guidelines published by these agencies.

-Your company will have certain goals when creating an IP licensing agreement.
-As the licensee, you want an inbound agreement that grants your business an exclusive license to the IP rights with as few limitations or restrictions as possible.
+Creating an effective inbound agreement requires clear strategic goals from the outset.
+As the licensee, you want an agreement that grants your business an exclusive license to the IP rights with minimal limitations or restrictions.

 Managing inbound agreements